Vincent-P/maniascript-parser/manialsp/README.md

 # Installation

-The first step is to download the manialsp binary and add it to the PATH.
+The first step is to download the manialsp binary (https://github.com/Vincent-P/maniascript-rust/releases) and add it to your $PATH.

 ## VSCode